Max-OSSoftware/drum-set/README.md

-# Project Title
+# React Drum Machine

-DrumMachine Built with React and Bootstrap react.
+DrumMachine Built with React and Bootstrap react. this is for the freecodecamp challenge forFront End Libraries.

-## Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), a modern build setup for React applications.

-## Available Scripts

-In the project directory, you can run several commands:

 ### `npm start`